Have your Statement of Defence drafted by a Good Lawyer, just for you.

 Your lawyer will file the Statement of Defence on your behalf.

 Get your paperwork done the easy way so you can get back to running your business.

 For the most part, yes.
 The exact names of the documents involved can be different and filing fees can vary, but the procedure is generally similar.
 Your lawyer will inform you of these differences during your kickoff call.

 No, you have three options when you receive a Statement of Claim.
 First, you can file a Demand for Notice, which means you accept the terms outlined in the Statement of Claim and will pay the remedy outside of court.
-Second, you can file a Statement of Defense, and third, you can file a Statement of Defense AND a Counterclaim if you feel like you are entitled to compensation for damages related to the situation.
+Second, you can file a Statement of Defence, and third, you can file a Statement of Defence AND a Counterclaim if you feel like you are entitled to compensation for damages related to the situation.
 Options 2 and 3 both mean there will be further litigation in court.

 Yes, your lawyer will file the Statement on your behalf.
 They will also pay the filing fees, which will be added to the total price at the end of the service.
 These fees typically range from $50 to $200 and depend on which province and registry the Statement is filed in.
-The good news is that a successful Defense may be able to transfer these expenses and fees to the plaintiff, meaning this cost may be reimbursed later.
+The good news is that a successful Defence may be able to transfer these expenses and fees to the plaintiff, meaning this cost may be reimbursed later.

-It is highly recommended that you work with a local lawyer since you may need to go to court after the Statement of Defense is filed.
+It is highly recommended that you work with a local lawyer since you may need to go to court after the Statement of Defence is filed.
 It will be easier to continue with the lawyer who filed the Statement rather than switching lawyers before going to court.